w3b3/w-b-dev/README.md

 ```ts
 const message = `If you need any thing, feel free to 📲 via ${ isNotHuman ? "📵" : "linkedin.com/in/brasileiro" }`
 ```

+My handle here is **w-b-dev** and [https://w-b.dev](https://w-b.dev) redirects you here, for your convenience.

+On LinkedIn you can find me as **brasileiro** and typing [https://brasileiro.ca](https://brasileiro.ca) redirects you to my favorite profile over there.
+Again, all for your convenience.
+Sure 🤩.

 ___
 ## Some of the things I've touched over the years